vendasta/api-gateway-docs/docs/Guides/Create-Business-Users.md

 >
 > For info on creating an access token see the [Authorization guide](../Authorization/Authorization.md)

-After creating a business location you most likely want to add some users to it who can access Business App and any of the activated products.
+After creating a business location you most likely want to add some users to it who can access Business App and any of the activated products. test

 ## Create a new user